zukunft/zukunft.com/docs/llm/pending_prio_2.md

 in src/main/php/shared/json_fields.php rename 'view-validation' to 'view_validations' and 'calc-validation' to 'calc_validations' and 'value-list' to 'value_list' and 'ip-blacklist' to 'ip_blacklist' to always use '_" instead of '-' for json field names

-create a list CONST array "SAMPLE_VIEW_DATA_FILES" that contains test data for the unit tests of the views.
-These test data is used for unit tests without using the database id, so these files can be imported in setup_db after the import of the system config.
-At the moment this const array contains only this file: src/main/resources/messages/base_data/zurich.json . create a function for the import and call it after the config loading

 add a config section to the json import format that can be used to overwrite the system and user config for the import and add positive and negative unit tests for the overwrite of the number of decimals

 add in the float value object the var 'precision' which defines how accurate the value is. include this field not only in the database (but not for standard values), the api, the frontend and also in the im- end export json